 3. Data Cleaning & Preparation

-	Once you have got your data, it’s time to start working on it in the third data analytics project phase.
-To perform any analytical activity on any data it needs to be in a structured format.
+Once you have your data, it’s time to start working on it in the third data analytics project phase.
+To perform any analytical activity on any data, it needs to be in a structured format.
 This step is known as Data Cleaning or Data Wrangling.
 Start digging to see what you’ve got and how you can link everything together to achieve your goal.

 When going through the data sets, look for errors in the data.
 These can be anything from omitted data, duplicate data, data that doesn’t logically make sense, or even spelling errors.
-These missing variables need to be modified so you can properly polish your data.
+These missing variables need to be modified so you can adequately polish your data.

 4. Data Modeling

 Data modeling is the core activity in a data analytics project that requires writing, running, and refining the programs to analyze and derive meaningful business insights from data.
 In this step, you will begin building models to test your data and seek out answers to the objectives.
 Using different statistical modeling methods, you can determine which is more suitable for your data.
 Common models include linear regressions, decision trees, and random forest modeling.

 Once you have crafted your models, you need to assess the data and determine if you have the correct information for your deliverables.
 Always ensure that data is validated and interpreted correctly.
 Did the models work properly?
 Does the data need more cleaning?
 Did you find the outcome the client is looking to answer?
 If not, you may need to go over the previous steps again.